jimmyale3102/jimmyale3102/README.md

 # Hi there 👋, </br> I am Jimmy Alejandro

-I’m a Software Engineer from Colombia-CO [🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/) and a passionate Android Developer. 👨‍💻 Committed to continuous skill enhancement and staying updated with the latest technologies. 💻
-I am eager to expand my knowledge of new technologies and keep up to date with the latest terminology in the field so as to contribute to the fast-paced world of technological advancements.
+I’m a Software Engineer from Colombia-CO [🇨🇴](https://www.google.com/maps/place/Colombia/@4,-72z/) and a passionate Android Developer. 👨‍💻 Committed to continuous skill enhancement and staying updated with the latest technologies 💻 in the field so as to contribute to the fast-paced world of technological advancements.

 I'm [Boyacá Dev](https://boyaca-dev.org/) Co-Organizer ✌🏼